FindMySchool LogoFindMySchool

 Beyond the classroom, there is evidence of parent engagement that is more than symbolic.
 The Vale of York Society, a parent group that evolved from Friends of Canon Lee, raises funds and supports events, with examples that include specialist resources for Psychology and Music, plus equipment for Physics and Drama.

 This review uses FindMySchool rankings for comparative positioning in England, and those rankings are based on official performance data.
-For GCSE outcomes, the school ranks 2,099th in England and 19th in York (FindMySchool ranking).
-That places performance broadly in line with the middle 35% of schools in England (25th to 60th percentile).
+For GCSE outcomes, the current dataset places the school 3,026th academically out of 3,895 schools and 2,651st overall out of 3,688, with a local rank of 16th in York (FindMySchool ranking).

 What matters for parents is the implication.
 In a school sitting around the middle of England’s distribution, the difference between a strong experience and a frustrating one often comes down to consistency of teaching, clarity of routines, and attendance.
 Evidence from the February 2025 inspection points to improvement work that focuses on these fundamentals, particularly lesson structure and curriculum sequencing from Year 7 to Year 11.